AnoopAlias/AUTOM8N/docs/_build/html/_sources/installation_cluster.rst.txt

   Ensure Upgrade completes successfully

-.. tip:: On master ensure the /root/.my.cnf has mysql password enclosed in double quotes .
+.. tip:: On master ensure the /root/.my.cnf has mysql password enclosed in single quotes .
-         Unquoted password will fail the Ansible playbook run password="mypass" is good. password=mypass is bad
+         Unquoted password will fail the Ansible playbook run password='mypass' is good. password=mypass and password="mypass" may cause failure in setup scripts

 4. Setup password-less ssh login between master and slaves